Worx WG737E Review (2025): 40V Cordless Lawn Mower for Small & Medium UK Gardens ★★★★☆

 I’m happy to recommend the Worx WG737E if you want a mower that’s light, safe, and perfect for regular lawn care in small to medium UK gardens.

-Add a spare battery, and it becomes a reliable, low-maintenance workhorse that fits neatly into Worx’s cost-saving PowerShare tool ecosystem.
+Add a spare battery, and it becomes a reliable, low-maintenance workhorse that fits neatly into Worx’s cost-saving PowerShare Battery System — ideal if you already own other cordless Worx or PowerShare tools.

-Looking for more self-sufficiency and gardening guides?
-Visit HomeGrower to explore all our latest indoor and outdoor growing tips.
+Looking for more self-sufficiency and gardening inspiration?
+Visit the HomeGrower homepage for our newest growing tips and seasonal updates.

 👉 Check the latest price on Amazon UK